Cook County Criminal Law Information Center

 Fifth Municipal District – Bridgeview Courthouse - Southwest Suburbs

-Sixth Municipal District – South Suburbs
+Sixth Municipal District – Markham Courthouse - South Suburbs

 All Chicago felony arrests are taken to Central Bond Court in Room 100 at 26th and California.
 Bond Court is held at 1:30 in the afternoon seven days a week.
 This includes holidays and weekends.
 Each of the municipal courthouses has their own Bond Court.
+All weekend and holiday Bond Court cases are at 26th and California in Room 100.

 The Sheriff of Cook County runs Cook County Jail.
 Cook County Jail is the largest single-site jail in the United States of America.
 Nearly 1 in 3 inmates suffers from some form of mental illness, making Cook County Jail the largest provider of mental health treatment in the United States.